 What is servant leadership's origin?

-In 1970, Robert K. Greenleaf (1904-1990) coined the term servant leadership, in an article entitled The Servant as Leader.
+In 1970, Robert K. Greenleaf (1904-1990) coined servant leadership in an article entitled The Servant as Leader.
 Greenleaf, a Terre Haute, Indiana native, spent his entire managerial career developing management research, development, and education at AT&T.

 What is servant leadership?